Summer: The Most Yang Time

 Yin and Yang represent the pair of everything in our world, and are inseparable.
 Without Yin there is no Yang, and vice versa.
 Earth follows the patterns of Yin and Yang with the changing of the seasons.
 Winter Solstice, the darkest day of the year occurred and will return on Dec.
 20, and it is the most Yin of all of the days of the year.
 Summer Solstice, the lightest day of the year was June 20.

-The ancient Chinese developed a system of health that is simple in its essence, but sometimes challenging for Westerners to follow.
+The ancient Chinese developed a system of health that is simple in its essence, but in stark contrast to its application to our lives.
+Because of this, it’s sometimes challenging for Westerners to follow.
 We see things as being steps in achieving goals.
 Chinese medicine teaches us to live in harmony with nature and the seasons.
 The seasons were named winter (water), spring (wood), summer (fire), harvest (earth) and autumn (metal): the Five Element Theory.

 Each season causes us to adapt our behaviors so that we can create balance between our bodies and our environment.
 The ancients tended to sleep less in the summer and get up and go to bed with the sun, wear loose breathable clothing that helped them maintain & regulate their body temperature, and eat foods that were available to them during a given season.
 In doing so, they were able to maintain their immune system and stay healthy throughout the year.